-Thus to combat that rising issue, the state mandates that any minor whose breath test results reveal a .02 BAC or higher is subject to immediate arrest for a juvenile or underage DUI charge.
-If you or your child has been charged with this particular type of DUI as a minor, contact us for a free online analysis of the arrest details as soon as possible.
-Then we are in an informed position of the situation to discuss all of your available options in what to do next along with potential ways to get out of the offense in court.
+Thus to combat that rising issue under 21 intoxicated driving arrests, the state mandates that any minor whose breath test results reveal a .02 BAC or higher is subject to immediate arrest for a juvenile or underage DUI charge.
+If you or your child has been charged with this particular type of DUI as a minor, contact us for a free online review of the arrest details as soon as possible to identify the best under 21 DUI defense strategy that works in time.
+Then we are in an informed position of the situation to discuss all of your available options in what to do next along with potential ways to get out of the offense for a minor in court.

 There are many options that can be examined for individuals in this position, ranging from pre-trial intervention to suppression or exclusion of certain pieces of potentially damaging evidence.
 In many instances, our free online arrest review also helps provide additional information that is useful in learning actions to take in how to get out of and drop a underage charge as a juvenile DUI or DWI offender.

-Although a juvenile and underage DUI case face tougher standards, the standard of care required of the arresting officers is also greater.
+Although a juvenile and under 21 case faces tougher standards, in contrast, the standard of care required of the arresting officers is also greater.
 There are many defenses that a provides you to use to either dismiss the charges altogether or to push for a lesser charge (plea bargain down).
-Oftentimes, a lesser charge can save a juvenile from the very ugly blunder that would have otherwise been on his or her record for years if not forever.
-This can also save thousands of dollars in insurance costs that accompany a conviction for juvenile underage DUI case.
+Oftentimes, a lesser charge than DUI or DWI can save a juvenile from the very ugly blunder that would have otherwise been on his or her record for years if not forever.
+This can also save thousands of dollars in insurance costs that accompany a conviction for under the legal drinking age DUI-related case.

-It is important for both minors and their parents to understand what will happen and contemplate the severity of the charges when below the age of 21.
+It is important for both minors and their parents to understand what will happen regarding a license suspension for a minor and contemplate the severity of the charges when arrested for a first offense DUI below the age of 21.
 Please contact us immediately for a free online analysis of the arrest specifics.
-This way you will learn all possible best defense options for what to do and how to beat a juvenile or underage DUI case, and keep a minor’s record clear.
+This way you will learn all possible best defense options for what happens and how to utilize legal methods for how to get out of a juvenile or under 21 DUI case.